Kauan19-hub/Kauan19-hub/README.md

 ###

-see the contribution guidelines: [CONTRIBUTING.md](CONTRIBUTING.md "Access to Guide of Contributings")
+See the contribution guidelines: [CONTRIBUTING.md](CONTRIBUTING.md "Access to Guide of Contributings")